caroline-cognot/HMM_Spatial_codepaper/README.md

 - **13PeriodicHMMSpatialBernoulli/real_data_getZ.jl** : uses the Viterbi algorithm to get most likely sequence of hidden states for use in the rain model.
 Also formats the rain intensity data to a dataframe.

 **14PeriodicHMMSpatialBernoulli_CLEM/** contains the code for estimating the full HMM with spatial emissions as used in the stochastic weather generator, but with a true Pairwise-EM algorithm.
-The tests are only on simulated data and show the PEM is much slower than the EAPM.

 ## 2 - Fitting the intensity model
 **21precip_intensity_marginal_noclass**